Tag Archives: Prayer

 Twelve Years Later:

 This precious flower continues to blossom and bloom wherever she is planted.
-Grace is our little miracle and she knows it!
-She has brought much joy to our lives and we are grateful to God for answered prayers!
+Grace is our little miracle, and she knows it!
+She has brought much joy to our lives, and we are grateful to God for answering our prayers.

 Just when I thought I was too old to fall in love again ~ this precious one first called me “Mimi” at 8 months old!